CVHub520/X-AnyLabeling/examples/classification/image-level/README.md

 ```

 > [!NOTE]
-> Here, each line represents a category.
+> Each line in the file represents one category.

 For detailed output examples, refer to [this folder](./sources/).